shahzadgamedev/shahzadgamedev/README.md

 - **Python**: Currently learning Python for AI and data science applications.
 - **Rust**: Learning Rust for system-level programming and performance-critical applications.

+### Research
+- **Combining Gaming and AI**: Conducting research on integrating gaming techniques with AI to create innovative solutions.

 ## Background

 Previously, I was a game developer and now I am switching to AI.
 Here are some of the skills and experiences I have gained as a game developer: